code4it-dev/c4it-hugo/content/article/2023/105-working-with-zip-files/index.md

 - `entryNameEncoding`, by which you can specify the encoding. **The default value is UTF-8**.
 - `overwriteFiles` allows you to specify whether it must overwrite existing files.
 The default value is `false`.
 If set to false and the destination files already exist, this method throws a `System.IO.IOException` saying that the file already exists.

-## Create a Zip from a folder
+## Using C# to create a Zip from a folder

 The key method here is `ZipFile.CreateFromDirectory`, which allows you to create Zip files in a flexible way.

 The first mandatory value is, of course, the *source directory path*.

-The second mandatory parameter is the destination of the resulted Zip file.
+The second mandatory parameter is the destination of the resulting Zip file.

 It can be the *local path* to the file: